pierre-rouleau/pel/doc/pel-manual.rst

 "~/.emacs.d/emacs-customization.el".
 You can even copy that file and keep multiple revision around.

-Since customizaiton is central to PEL, PEL also provides a set of key bindings that you can use to quickly open a group to customize.
-These key bindings use the **pel:cfg** prefix, which by default is bound to the ``<M-f11>`` key.
+Since customization is central to PEL, PEL also provides a set of key bindings that you can use to quickly open a buffer to customize a specific user option or a group or all of Emacs.
+These key bindings use the **pel:cfg** prefix, which by default is bound to the ``<f11> <f1>`` key sequence.

+PEL customization user options are organized in Emacs customization groups with several general groups but also groups for each programming language and markup languages supported by PEL.
+When point is inside the buffer editing a file in one of the programming or markup language mode supported by PEL you can quickly open the customization buffer for the group of that language by using the ``<f12> <f1>`` key.

+You can also use the global prefix **pel:cfg-pl** bound to ``<f11> <f1> SPC`` followed by the character identifying the language to open the customization group for a specific language.
-For example, if you want to change the indentation style and width for your C++ files, use the command associated to the ``<M-f11> SPC C`` key sequence.
+For example, if you want to change the indentation style and width for your C++ files, use the command associated to the ``<f11> <f1> SPC C`` key sequence.
 This will open the PEL customization group for configuring C++ editing.
+If point is already inside a buffer in C++ mode, then ``<f12> <f1>`` does the same.

+After customizing something, you can type the ``q`` key to close  the customization buffer and come back where you were.
+And to activate your changes then run ``pel-init`` by issuing the ``M-x pel-init`` command.

 See the `Customization <pdf/customize.pdf>`_ PDF document for more details.